pelotech/drone-helm3/README.md

 * Lint your charts
 * Deploy your service
 * Delete your service
+* Publish it to a Helm Registry (OCI-based registries)

 The plugin is inpsired by [drone-helm](https://github.com/ipedrazas/drone-helm), which fills the same role for Helm 2.
 It provides a comparable feature-set and the configuration settings are backward-compatible.